DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 The **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)**  also includes a set of development tools that make it simple for developers to write, test, and deploy smart contracts.
 These tools include a command-line interface (CLI) for interacting with the Celo blockchain, a testing framework for testing smart contracts, and an integrated development environment (IDE) for writing and debugging smart contracts.

-In addition to smart contract development tools, **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)**  includes a set of APIs that developers can use to integrate their applications with the Celo blockchain.
+In addition to smart contract development tools, the **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)**  includes a set of APIs that developers can use to integrate their applications with the Celo blockchain.
 These APIs enable developers to access blockchain data such as transaction history and account balances, as well as interact with smart contracts on the blockchain.

 The **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)** 's emphasis on mobile-first development is one of its distinguishing features.
 Developers can use the SDK's mobile wallet to integrate financial services directly into their mobile applications.
 This enables developers to create dApps that are accessible to anyone with a smartphone, increasing the accessibility of financial services to people all over the world.

 The **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)**  also includes a collection of tools and resources to assist developers in developing and deploying decentralized applications on the Celo network.
 Documentation, sample code, and a developer community where developers can share knowledge and collaborate on projects are among the resources available.

 Putting it all together, the **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)**  is a powerful set of tools that gives developers everything they need to build and deploy financial applications on the Celo blockchain.
-Its emphasis on mobile-first development, comprehensive set of development tools and resources, and pre-built smart contracts make it an excellent choice for developers looking to create decentralized financial applications on the Celo network.
+Its emphasis on mobile-first development, a comprehensive set of development tools and resources, and pre-built smart contracts make it an excellent choice for developers looking to create decentralized financial applications on the Celo network.

-Now that you've learned what **[Celo](https://docs.celo.org/general)**  and **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)**  is all about here's a tutorial on how to integrate the Celo with a mobile application using the **[Celo Wallet SDK](https://docs.celo.org/wallet)**
+Now that you've learned what **[Celo](https://docs.celo.org/general)**  and **[Celo SDK](https://celo-sdk-docs.readthedocs.io/en/latest/)** are all about here's a tutorial on how to integrate the Celo with a mobile application using the **[Celo Wallet SDK](https://docs.celo.org/wallet)**

 ## Part 1: Setting up the Celo Wallet SDK

 The **[Celo Wallet SDK](https://docs.celo.org/wallet)** is a set of tools for easily integrating the Celo blockchain into your mobile application.
 In this section, we'll go over how to install the Celo Wallet SDK and connect it to your mobile application.

 ### Step 1: Install the Celo Wallet SDK